jayhirpara6/Pewlett-Hackard-Analysis/README.md

 #### Results

 ###### As expected, given that there is an age requirement to qualify for retirement, the majority of retiring employees had either Senior Engineer or Senior Staff in their titles.
-They make up approximately 64% of the retiring population.

 See screenshot below:

 ![](../main/Retiring_Population.png)

+* They make up approximately 64% of the retiring population.

 #### Summary